idomanteu/userscripts/README.md

-# Copy Item Names from Backpack.tf in one-click
+# Copy item names from Backpack.tf in one-click

 A Tampermonkey userscript that adds one-click copy functionality for TF2 item names on backpack.tf.